 Which Credit Cards Can You Use to Keep Your Account Active?

-There are four Hilton co-branded credit cards; two with Citibank and two with American Express that you can use to keep your Hilton Honors account active.
-They include:
+There are four Hilton co-branded credit cards issued by American Express.
+You can use any of these to keep your Hilton Honors account active:

 Keeping An Account Active is Easy

-Keeping a hotel rewards account active is quite easy.
-You don’t need to stay at a Hilton to keep your account active – just be sure you review all the options before you let your points expire.
-Conveniently, there are plenty of options available, most of which will cost you little to nothing in price, time or effort.
+With so many options and 15 months, validity keeping your Hilton points active is quite easy.
+You don’t even need to stay at a Hilton to keep your account active.
+Just be sure you review all the options before you let your points expire.
+Conveniently, there are plenty of options available for you to choose from, most of which will cost you little to nothing in price, time, or effort.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.